semrush/intergalactic/website/docs/core-principles/visual-loudness-scale/visual-loudness-scale.md

 @## Description

-We want our interfaces to help users solve their problems, so think over and use visual hierarchy correctly.
+We want interfaces to help users solve their problems.
+Building your interface with the principles of visual hierarchy can help with that.
 You can check it with [visual loudness guide by Tom Osborne](https://www.viget.com/articles/visual-loudness/).
-All our main controls are described below according to this useful guide.

 @## Controls on the visual loudness scale